MoritzRenkin/tuw-rocrate-automation/README.md

 ### Potential issues, Implementation challenges

 Due to the differing natures of the RO-Crate and DataCite standards, the resulting mapping allows only for a subset of the fields used by the TUW RDM Repository to be filled automatically.
-Some metadata fields that cannot be filled automatically with this script include
+Some metadata fields that cannot be filled automatically with this script include:
+- Contributor
+- ...

+For other fields, certain assumptions had to be made:
+- given_name, last_name: DataCite has separate attributes for the given and last name of a creator or other contribter whereas RO-Crate only has a name

 [^1]: The script assumes the RO-Crate schema used by [RoHub](https://reliance.rohub.org/)